-The typical Satsuma ware we most of the time comes into contact with is a yellowish earthenware usullay decorated with a minute decoration with Japanese figures, expressive faces or detailed oriental landscapes, or sometimes embellished with vivid dragons in relief.
+The typical Satsuma ware we most of the time comes into contact with is a yellowish earthenware usually decorated with a minute decoration with Japanese figures, expressive faces or detailed oriental landscapes, or sometimes embellished with vivid dragons in relief.
 This ware is in fact an export product specifically designed in the mid 19th century to cater to the western export market.
 The Japanese themselves had very little interest in this ware.

-From around the 1890's to the early 1920's at least twenty and possibly more studios or factorys were producing "Satsuma" wares of which much were of low quality and destined for the European and American export markets.
-At the same time, artists studio's were producing wares of the finest quality.
+From around the 1890s to the early 1920s more than 100 artist at least twenty larger studios or factories were producing "Satsuma" wares of which much were of low quality and destined for the European and American export markets.
+Most of the marks below will detail this latter wares since this is what we see most of.

-Most of the marks below will detail this ware since there were many masterpieces created during its hayday and several studios have created eternal fame for their names with these magnificent wares.
-It is easily recognized by its finely crackled glaze and by the fact that its earthenware body does not "ring" when tapped.
+At the same time, other artists were producing exquisite wares of the highest quality.
+There were many masterpieces created during its heyday and several studios have created eternal fame for their names with these magnificent wares.
+Most high quality export 'Satsuma' is easily recognized by its finely crackled glaze and by the fact that its yellowish earthenware body does not "ring" when tapped.
 The production soon spread to several cities such as Kyoto, Tokyo, Nagoya, Yokohama and elsewhere throughout Japan, from the Meiji period (1868-1912) up until today.

 Please also notice that the authenticity of many of the more important marks below are uncertain.